Transition from Statistical to Hardware-Limited Scaling in Photonic Quantum State Reconstruction: Experimental results

 To isolate the true coherent spectral distortion from the noise, we examine the structure of the MSE curves.
 By plotting the scaled error $M||\tilde{\rho}^{(M)} - \rho||_F^2$ as a function of $M$, a linear relationship emerges (Fig.~\ref{fig:U}), characterized by the slope defined in Eq.~\ref{slope}.
 This linearity allows us to pierce through the measurement uncertainties.
 Utilizing our established estimates for $p$ (Table~\ref{tab:errors}), we determine the magnitude of the coherent distortion, $\epsilon$, via the relation:

-The visualization of these slopes in Fig.~\ref{fig:U} and the calculated average magnitudes in Table~\ref{tab:errors} reveal a fundamental universality.
+The visualization of these slopes in Fig.~\ref{fig:U} and the calculated average magnitudes in Table~\ref{tab:errors} reveal consistency.
 While the observed slopes and depolarization parameters $p$ fluctuate by orders of magnitude---driven by the differing complexity of the target states---the derived coherent spectral distortion exhibits a rigid invariance.
 In all scenarios, the static unitary distortion converges to a mean off-diagonal element magnitude of $\epsilon \approx 0.012$.
-This universality confirms that the Hardware Horizon is not an artifact of specific measurement protocols but an intrinsic, state-independent spectral fingerprint of the photonic architecture.
-Consequently, $\epsilon$ represents the fundamental ``resolution limit'' of the hardware, defining the boundary where device physics inevitably supersedes statistical scaling.
+This consistency confirms that the Hardware Horizon is not an artifact of specific measurement protocols but a robust, state-independent spectral fingerprint of the specific photonic architecture.
+Consequently, $\epsilon$ represents the effective ``resolution limit'' of the hardware, defining the boundary where device physics inevitably supersedes statistical scaling.